10 Best Things to Do on Christmas in Krakow

 Krakow in winter can be cold and reach temperatures as low as -10 degrees Celsius.
 A fact that will force you to travel with lots of warm clothes but that can also provide you with snowy views that in Spain are not at all common.

-6. Taste the Christmas gastronomy of Poland
+6. Taste Polish Christmas gastronomy

 Christmas foods